disgoorg/disgolink/README.md

 ### Playing a track

-To play a track we first need to to connect to the voice channel.
+To play a track we first need to connect to the voice channel.
 Connecting to a voice channel differs with every lib but here are some quick usages with some
 ```go
 // DisGo